 The current financial situation does not allow easy investment into properties that are currently void (particularly the regency buildings).
-In developing the business case for 26 Hamilton Terrace with H&P S, the team is using demand data to assess commercial viability eg: local office requirement data, interviews with potential tenants, Althorpe waiting list.
+In developing the business case for 26 Hamilton Terrace with H & P S, the team is using demand data to assess commercial viability eg: local office requirement data, interviews with potential tenants, Althorpe waiting list.
 There is a significant contrast between the modern Althorpe Enterprise Hub (Fully let) and other regency offices (eg: 4 Jury Street, 26 Ham Terrace) that are void.

-Approved Inspectors are continuing to provide strong competition.
+In Building Control, Approved Inspectors are continuing to provide strong competition.
 The Local Approved Inspectors are concentrating on our traditional "bread and butter" domestic market with some success.
-We must continue to look at the way we provide our service and see what improvements can be implemented.
-One of the key projects is the shared building control service with three of our neighbouring authorities, which Warwick DC will be the lead authority.
+One of the key projects in responding to this has been the implementation of a shared building control service with three of our neighbouring authorities, Rugby, Daventry and Coventry, which Warwick DC is the lead authority.

 Customer surveys are carried out but could be shared better across the service area and with staff so there are lessons learnt to make them worthwhile and demonstrate to the customer that we make changes because we have listened.